 Nectar connects you with health, Medicare, auto, and life insurance shoppers based on what they're looking for and what you offer.
 As a part of Assurance IQ, LLC, Nectar has excellent access to insurance shoppers through an online platform for people who are shopping for information about the right insurance plans for their needs.

 In the end, providing a great shopping experience for customers makes a huge difference.
 After all, happy customers are likely to return the next time they need insurance.
 They're also likely to refer their friends and family.
 That means you're not just making a one-time sale — you're also establishing a relationship that can potentially last and grow for years.

-The truth is, you'll probably end up working with more than just one approach to generating leads.
+Wherever you are in your prospecting process, remember there's no one magic answer for how to get insurance leads.
+The truth is, you'll probably end up using more than just one approach to generating leads.
 That's fine.
-In fact, it's a good idea to keep multiple irons in the fire.
-Ultimately, you've got to experiment and find the method that works best for you, based on your unique set of skills and the market that you're in.
+In fact, it's a good idea to keep a few irons in the fire.
+Ultimately, you've got to experiment and find the method that works best for you, based on your market and your unique set of skills.

 It's a good idea to include Nectar in your list of lead-generating approaches, no matter what else you have on the table.
 Partnering with Nectar allows you to get fresh, unique leads that'll help you close sales and build long-term relationships.
 That makes it a sound part of just about any lead-generating strategy.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.